opme/SurgeonScorecard/README.md

 ## Reference Paper

-The reference paper is included in the git repository here.
+The reference paper is included in the git repository [here](https://github.com/opme/SurgeonScorecard/SurgeonScorecard.pdf)